wirayuda299/cord/README.md

   server icons/banners, and chat attachments.

 ### Partially implemented / has known gaps
-- **Kick member** — works, but fires immediately on click with no confirmation dialog, unlike ban/unban which both confirm first.
+- **Kick member** — works, and now revalidates the kicked user's server-list cache (`updateTag("servers")`), but still fires immediately on click with no confirmation dialog, unlike ban/unban which both confirm first.
 Inconsistent, easy to mis-click.
-- **Member presence** — real in the chat sidebar's member list (driven by the websocket's online-users set); **hardcoded to always show "online"** in the server settings → Members management tab (`components/server/Members.tsx`'s `MemberAvatar` always passes `indicator="online"` — not wired to real presence there).
-- **Channel management** — create and rename only.
-No UI to delete a channel or move it between categories, and no way to change a channel's type after creation — even though the backend supports channel deletion (`DELETE /channel`) and the edit dialog explicitly can't touch type because the backend update endpoint doesn't accept one (only name/topic/category_id, and topic isn't exposed in the UI either).
+- **Channel management** — create, rename, and edit topic.
+Still no UI to delete a channel or move it between categories, and no way to change a channel's type after creation — even though the backend supports channel deletion (`DELETE /channel`) and the edit dialog still can't touch type because the backend update endpoint doesn't accept one (only name/topic/category_id).
 - **Category management** — create-only.
 Backend has update and delete endpoints (`backend/internal/services/categories/{update,delete}.go`) with no client action or UI calling either.